-Migrated to St Louis, Missouri, USA on RMS Carmania, from his residence in Newbridge, destined for the residence of his cousin Thomas Dunne on 2206 S. 12th St, St Louis MO.
+Migrated in 1907 to St Louis, Missouri, USA, on RMS Carmania, from his residence in Newbridge, destined for the residence of his Aunt Delia and her husband Thomas Dunne on 2206 S. 12th St, St Louis MO.
 He had $10 to his name.
 His niece Ellen (aka Helen) and 8 other residents of Kilkerrin were also on board:

 [This sister always referred to as Mary, but the birth record I have names her Bridget.
 I'm assuming these are one and the same.]